copleykj/meteor-shower/README.md

 ### Basics elements

 **name/id** - The form must contain either a name or an id key which corresponds to the name or id of the form element in your html.
 This will create a new form object scoped to **Mesosphere.formName** or **Mesosphere.formId**.
 These accessors are the main access point to any validation checks.

+**template** - (Optional) The name of the template that contains the form.
+If specified, Mesosphere will attach the submit event to the template otherwise it will attache the submit using jQuery.
+Attaching via the template will cause the data context from the template to be passed to the validation call back. *This is completely useless when combined with the* **disableSubmit** *option*

+**disableSubmit** - If true, Mesosphere will not validate the form when it is submitted and it will be up to you to handle this. *When using this option the Mesosphere.Utils.getFromData() method can be useful.*

 **method** - The name of an optional remote method to call.
 If you pass in a string for the method, Mesosphere will call the Meteor server method by this name, if you pass in a function then it will call the function.
 Either way it passes one argument to the method or function which is the raw data taken from the form.